 - Smith, Rhonda F. – Investigating raptor migration behavior using orientation cages and wing measurements: A comparison of the Flammulated Owl and Northern Saw-whet Owl in southwestern Idaho.
 2009.

-- Ware, Heidi E. – Traffic noise reduces foraging and stopover efficiency of migrating songbirds.
+- Ware (Carlisle), Heidi E. – Traffic noise reduces foraging and stopover efficiency of migrating songbirds.
 2014.

 Other past students that have contributed to IBO, above and beyond their thesis research.